Teenage Mutant Ninja Turtles action figures: Overview

 The first three series of figures took obvious influence from the original Mirage comics: the Turtles lacked pupils and had bulging muscles with large veins, their bodies were shorter, more stocky and their beaks longer and more pointy like in the comics.
 The blister card art was also very unrefined and reflected the comics; in fact, Shredder's pose was based directly on art from the debut issue.
 Each figure had at least seven points of articulation (neck, shoulders, wrists, hips), many accessories including each character's signature weapon, and a bio card on the back of the blister package that kids could cut out and collect.
 Also included was a fully illustrated origin story on the card's backside which was phased out during the fourth series.
 The figures boasted highly detailed sculpting, especially for the time.
 Colorful characters like General Traag, Rat King, Mutagen Man, Scumbug, Pizza Face, Muckman, and many others featured intricate details such as small animals crawling over them, large scars, torn clothing, and pieces of garbage stuck to their bodies.

 With the release of the second series in 1989, fans saw ten entirely new figures: five allies and five enemies, six new vehicles/accessories, the first playset, the Turtle Battle Fun role-play sets, 9" and 13" plush dolls, and official Retromutagen Ooze.
 This year also marked the first time Playmates would incorporate action features into their figures along with the first Turtle variants in the "Wacky Action" sub-line.
 Each figure possessed a wind-up function that, when applied, caused the figure's limbs to rapidly move in a rhythmic motion.

-Wacky Action was merely the tip of the iceberg, however, as the new decade of the 1990s dawned Talkin' Turtles, Head Droppin' Turtles, Mutations, Sewer Sports Turtles, and dozens of other fresh ideas began making their way to toy shelves.
-With such innovations, Ninja Turtle action figures were sure to gain a foothold in the toy market.
+Wacky Action was followed by several additional product lines during the 1990s, including Talkin' Turtles, Head Droppin' Turtles, Mutations, and Sewer Sports Turtles, along with numerous other variations of the action figures.
+These releases expanded the range of Teenage Mutant Ninja Turtles toys available during the decade.